Simplify Your Small Business Finances With These Tips

 Want more of these great insights?
 Subscribe to our community newsletter and get invited to #BizHackLive events.
 Don’t forget to follow BizHack on Facebook, Twitter, LinkedIn and subscribe to our YouTube channel.

 As you work to streamline your small business finances, there are several tools you can use to simplify the process.
-These tools for success include:- Finance basics, the simple concepts behind each step of your small business financing process.
+These tools for success include:

 - A mental map of your business, a road map that gives you direction when analyzing your financial projections and setting long-term goals.